Mental Health Resources

 - Mental Health Specialists

 - Learn the importance of talking, reading, and singing with children in sensitive, loving, and responsive ways, to build children’s brains and help them develop the social-emotional skills they need to succeed in school and life.
-Watch these short videos to help them understand the ways they can support children’s language development.

 - Become aware of the special concerns, needs, and issues that brothers and sisters often have when another child in the family has a developmental disability.
 Watch the video, Needs of Brothers, Sisters and Parents, to learn about the unique bonds that children have with brothers and sisters, the range of emotions that many siblings experience toward their sibling with a disability, and how parents and other family members can listen to, support all their children.